jitt-team/fluent-calculations-primitives/.github/README.md

 ![Nuget](https://img.shields.io/nuget/v/Fluent.Calculations.Primitives)
 ![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/Fluent.Calculations.Primitives)
 ![Nuget](https://img.shields.io/nuget/dt/Fluent.Calculations.Primitives)
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/license/gpl-3-0/)

 # Fluent Calculations

 Fluent Calculations is a set of libraries for building traceable calculations and logic.

-## Project state & disclaimer
+> One of the more powerful ways to make a program readable is to break the calculations up into intermediate values that are held in variables with meaningful names. - _Robert C. Martin, Clean Code, A Handbook of Agile Craftsmanship_

+## Disclaimers

-Currently this is an experimental project, authors are exploring it's technical viability and the value proposition.
+The project is and experiment, authors are exploring a technical viability and the value proposition.

 ## Burning need